EdAid’s mission is to make education affordable. We partner with Education Providers to create Deferred Tuition Programs.

 To defer tuition through the EdAid Platform you must register and log on to your EdAid Account:

 When you enter your EdAid Account we will check your identity by asking for your credentials, including a username and password.
 As long as the correct credentials are entered, we will assume that you are the person giving instructions and making transactions and you will be liable for them.
 You must therefore keep your credentials secret and make sure that they are not stored on your computer or other device in a way that enables others to impersonate you.

 You must tell EdAid immediately if you think someone else knows your credentials, or about any unauthorized use of your credentials or account or any other breach of security.
 Until you tell us:

 EdAid requires all Students (prospective & current) to connect their main bank account(s) to one of our Open Baking providers (TrueLayer, Plaid).
-The primary function of this is to check your identity and income.
+The primary function of this is to perform upfront identity and ongoing income verification.
 Our Open Banking partners also run a check on your connected account to ensure that there is no history of fraud or money laundering.
 Connection to EdAid’s Open Banking nominated provider is compulsory.

 EdAid collects your monthly payments on behalf of your Education Provider.
 Payments are income-based according to the terms outlined in your Deferred Payment Plan or Income Share Agreement.